With 86 billion neurons (or cells) in your brain, we crave new experiences and the ability to exercise curiosity consistently.

 When we use our imagination—for things such as expressive writing, drawing, or even recalling situations—it engages the prefrontal cortex, which is also the same area of the brain used for rational decision-making.

 Even more fascinating is the crossover between creativity and meditation!
 The prefrontal cortex is the same space activated during long periods of meditation; enhancing focus, presence, and memory.

-Using Journali alongside your daily routine can instill a new habit of engaging the creative space of your brain.
 According to the Hebbian Theory, neurons that fire together wire together, meaning that the experiences we have at the same time can become connected.
 For example, if you always go to get an ice cream on a sunny day, eventually you will start to desire ice cream whenever the sun is out.

 This insight to the brain can assist us in forming new habits—like introducing the act of writing into your day whenever you feel a wave of intense emotions come over you.
 Over time the neurons that fire together, will wire together, and when you feel caught in the wave of emotion you will turn to writing as an outlet for reflection and perspective to help understand what you’re experiencing.

 Writing engages the parts of your brain that are responsible for motor skills, memory, and problem solving, along with increasing the neuroplasticity of the brain.